sibartlett/hapi-io/README.md

 ##### Options

 * `connectionLabel` (optional)
+* `namespaces` (optional) - an array of strings representing namespaces.
+Namespaces must always begin with a slash `'/'` (e.g. `'/mynamespace'`. _The default `'/'` namespace is always available irrespective if explicitly specified_, and will be the only namespace available to routes if this option is not set upon plugin initialization.
 * `socketio` (optional) - an object which is passed through to socket.io
 * `auth` (optional) - authorization configuration.
 Socket.io connections will be refused if they fail authorization.
 If this option is omitted: all socket.io connections will be accepted, but route level authorization will still be enforced.
 Value can be:
   * a string with the name of an authentication strategy registered with `server.auth.strategy()`.